Fix Operation did not complete successfully because the file contains a virus

 If you encounter the “Operation did not complete successfully because the file contains a virus or potentially unwanted software” error when you try to open a file or an application, your antivirus probably thinks it’s a potential threat and blocks it.

 It’s possible the file is actually a threat, but there’s also a chance that your antivirus is giving a false positive, blocking your access to the file even if it’s completely safe.
-But if you’re 100% sure the file is completely safe and you trust the source, go ahead and follow these methods to bypass the error in Windows 11/10 and access the file.
+If you want to independently verify whether the file is genuinely malicious, run a full system scan with a dedicated anti-malware engine like ‘MalwareFox‘ before taking further action.
+Even if you’re 100% sure the file is completely safe and you trust the source, you can go ahead and follow these methods to bypass the error in Windows 11/10 and access the file.

 Fix: Operation did not complete successfully because the file contains a virus